UsayBoris/bot/README.md

 &nbsp;

 **Latest**
-- Fixed NSFW command;
-- Added Transaction description;
+- Added Transaction and Mine database;
-- Deleted some dev commands;
+- Dynamic shop is working;
+- Buy command can add item to user (still no filtering);
+- Minor changes;